e-salinas/Python_AuthenticationSystemandPasswordChecker/README.md

 The system is designed to be modular so it can be expanded with more security features (e.g., hashing algorithms, encryption, or database storage).

 ---
+🛠️ How I Built This Project

+This project is part of my hands-on learning in cybersecurity and Python development.
+I followed the “Mastering Cybersecurity with Python — From Basics to Advanced Defense” video training course to understand how to build a secure authentication system and password checker from the ground up.

+⚠️ Important: Although I used Replit as my development environment, I did not use its AI assistant.
+Every step of this project was manually implemented as I followed and understood the concepts presented in the course.
+I focused on understanding how each component works and why it’s implemented in a particular way.

+🧠 ***Topics Covered in the Course:***

+Python fundamentals for security use cases

+Variables & Data Types

+How to work with Strings

+Controlling Flow & Loops

+Functions

+Data Structures

+File handling

+Libraries & Modules

+Object-Oriented Programming (OOP)

+By completing this project, I gained hands-on experience in applying Python to security tasks, building secure systems, and writing clear, structured code that follows best practices.

 ## 🖼️ Screenshots